gstv-codegeek/service_hub/README.md

 ## 📝 Project Description

 **ServiceHub** is a comprehensive **Service Listing and Booking API** built using **Spring Boot**.
-The platform enables administrators to onboard and manage **service providers** and their services.
+The platform enables administrators to onboard and manage **providerService providers** and their services.
 Customers can browse listed services, book appointments, track bookings, and leave reviews.
 The application also supports **notifications**, **payment tracking**, and **audit logging** for administrative transparency.

-This project serves as a foundation for building **marketplace-style platforms** for local services, enabling seamless interaction between service providers and customers.
+This project serves as a foundation for building **marketplace-style platforms** for local services, enabling seamless interaction between providerService providers and customers.

 ---

 ## ✨ Key Features

 ### 👥 User Roles
-- **Admin** - Manages service providers, services, and monitors platform activity.
+- **Admin** - Manages providerService providers, services, and monitors platform activity.
 - **Service Provider** - Lists services and manages bookings received from customers.
 - **Customer** - Browses services, books appointments, and leaves reviews.

 ### 📚 Core Functionalities
 - **Service Listing** - Service providers can list services with details such as description, price, and category.
-- **Service Booking** - Customers can book available services, and service providers get notified.
+- **Service Booking** - Customers can book available services, and providerService providers get notified.
 - **Reviews & Ratings** - Customers can rate and review services they’ve booked.
-- **Notifications** - Users receive notifications for booking confirmations, cancellations, and service updates.
+- **Notifications** - Users receive notifications for booking confirmations, cancellations, and providerService updates.
 - **Payments (optional)** - Tracks payments made for services.
 - **Audit Logs** - Admin can view logs of key actions performed on the platform.